 I like that you get to browse the complete menu before you sign up – for me, this shows full transparency, and it allowed me to decide whether this was the kind of food I wanted to eat before committing to anything.

-I also like the fact that, once you’ve finished choosing your meals, you have the option to include extras to your box, including individually packaged proteins like chicken, steak, and fish, as well as sides like vegetables, pasta, and rice.
+I also like the fact that you have the option to include extras to your box, including individually packaged proteins like chicken, steak, and fish, as well as sides like vegetables, pasta, and rice.
 There’s even a range of smoothies and snacks.

 Of course, anything you add will bump up the final cost, but it’s a great way to customize your meals and make things a bit more interesting.
 Just be sure to keep an eye on the cart as you shop!

 I was disappointed that RealEats doesn’t have many options for vegetarians, though.
-There are one or two dishes, but they’re limited.
+There are 1 or 2 dishes, but they’re limited.
 Since all the components are packaged individually, you could just choose to not eat the meat in a regular meal (which could work if you’re eating with someone who isn’t a veggie), but it’s not ideal.

 Each meal is broken down into individual components (for example, rice, veggies, and meat), which are packaged in little plastic pouches and held together by a paper sleeve.
 So if you want to add or take anything out of the dish, it’s easy to do so.